 When not working or volunteering, Heidi tries to get in as much time as possible with her family, enjoying good food, music, movies, and dance parties.

 Before joining 4Culture in 2003, Flo worked in the preservation field at the national, state, and local levels.
-Between 1988 and 2003, she was the prinicipal in a cultural resources management consulting firm based in largely in Ellensburg, during which time she taught graduate level courses in preservation at CWU.
+Between 1988 and 2003, she was the principal in a cultural resources management consulting firm based largely in Ellensburg, during which time she taught graduate level courses in preservation at CWU.
 Flo holds an MS in Historic Preservation from Columbia University's Graduate School of Architecture, Planning, and Preservation.